 In fact, my husband and I both regularly wear the socks I knit when hillwalking, as they feel fantastic inside hiking boots.
 So: up and down soggy bogland for hours.
 Rinse and airdry afterward (I use sock blockers, but this isn't absolutely necessary).
 And they are fine to wear again.

 I spend a lot of time outdoors.
 Walking.
 Cycling.
 Standing (or crawling) around, waiting to take a photo.
 I find that the tweed and alpaca socks keep my feet warmer than 'sock yarn' socks, and that's why I love making them.
 They can't be worn with all of my shoes, but they do fit into most boots, including some of my dressy ankle and knee-high boots.
-The lifespan, if cared for properly, seems to be around 6-12 months, depending on how often I wear them.
-And sure, I do try to care for them properly.
-But I am also not the most fastidious person in the world and yet they endure.
+The lifespan, if knitted densely and cared for properly, depends of course on how often I wear them but is generally equivalent to that of sock-yarn socks.

 If you are a knitter, what's the harm?
 Give your favourite yarn a try next time instead of sock yarn and see how it behaves.
 You will have to adjust the number of stitches of course, from whatever pattern you normally use.
 But experimenting is fun, right?